 Flags on Veterans graves...
 PROCEDURE/POLICY effective November 2010 - Flags on Veterans graves will be retired after Veterans Day and replaced prior to Memorial Day.
 The Veteran Marker/Flag holder will remain on the grave site.
-Our veterans organizations will be removing flags starting on November 12th, 2013.
+Our veterans organizations will be removing flags on November 14, 2014.
+New flags will be put in place before the Memorial Day holiday in 2015.
 Please report any missed grave markers by calling 978-392-1170.

 VSO Blog...We have started using a blog for propagating information on veterans’ services, benefits or programs.
 All visitors to this site can "subscribe" to the blog and get notification when new content has been posted.
 Look for the VSO Blog link on the left.

 Financial Aid – If you are a veteran, dependant of a veteran or a widow/widower of a veteran and struggling financially, you may be entitled to assistance.
 Assistance is based on your income and assets, means-based.
 This benefit is under Massachusetts General Law Chapter 115.